AdaCore/learn/courses/advanced-spark/chapters/subprogram_contracts.rst

     - On subprogram exit, the corresponding consequence must hold

-Attribute :ada:`'Old`
+Attribute ``'Old``
 ---------------------------------------------------------------------

 - :ada:`X'Old` expresses the input value of :ada:`X` in postconditions

     - Same as :ada:`X` when variable not modified in the subprogram

     - Compiler inserts a copy of :ada:`X` on subprogram entry if :ada:`X` is large, copy can be expensive in memory footprint!

     - :ada:`X` can be a variable, a function call, a qualification (but not limited!)

 .. code:: ada